HadySafa/Computer-Store/README.md

 ## Description

-A website designed to allow users to browse for laptops, manage the cart and reach the store.
+A website designed to allow users to browse laptops, manage the cart and reach the store.

 ## Technologies Used
 - HTML